 These broad categories provide a clear framework against which relevant authorities can assess activities under their responsibility.
-The more detailed information in Table 5 provides relevant authorities with a context against which to consider an assessment of 'significant effect' or any plans or projects which may affect the site and a basis to inform on the scope and nature of appropriate assessments required in relation to plans and projects.
+The more detailed information in Table 5 provides relevant authorities with a context against which to consider an assessment of 'significant effect' of any plans or projects which may affect the site and a basis to inform on the scope and nature of appropriate assessments required in relation to plans and projects.
 It is important to note that this advice is only a starting point for assessing impacts.
 It does not remove the need for the relevant authorities to consult English Nature formally over individual plans and projects where required to do so under the Regulations.

-6.4 Update and review of advice
+7.4 Update and review of advice

-Information as to the operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species, for which the site has been designated, is provided in light of what English Nature knows about current activities and patterns of usage at the Pagham Harbour European marine site.
-English Nature expects that the information on current activities and patterns of usage (which was used to derive table 4) will be supplemented as part of the process of developing the management of the site, and through further discussion with the relevant authorities.
+Information as to the operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species, for which the site has been designated, is provided in light of what English Nature knows about current activities and patterns of usage at the Dungeness to Pett Level European marine site.
+English Nature expects that the information on current activities and patterns of usage (which was used to derive Table 4) will be supplemented as part of the process of developing the management of the site, and through further discussion with the relevant authorities.
 The option of zoning this information may be appropriate.
 As such, it is important that future consideration of this advice by relevant authorities and others takes account of changes in the usage patterns that have occurred at the site, over the intervening period, since the advice was issued.
 In contrast, the information provided in this advice on the sensitivity of interest features or sub-features (Table 5) is relatively stable and will only change as a result of an improvement in our scientific knowledge, which will be a relatively long term process.
 Advice for sites will be kept under review and may be periodically updated through discussion with relevant authorities and others to reflect significant changes in our understanding of sensitivity together with the potential effects of plans and projects on the marine environment.

-6.5 Summary of advice on operations
+7.5 Summary of advice on operations for the SPA interest feature

-6.5.1 Internationally important populations of regularly occurring Annex 1 species
+7.5.1 Internationally important populations of regularly occurring Annex 1 species

-In pursuit of the conservation objective for "habitats supporting internationally important populations of regularly occurring Annex 1 species" (Section 4.1), the relevant and competent authorities for Pagham Harbour European marine site are advised to manage human activities within their remit such that they do not result in deterioration or disturbance to habitats or species for which the site has been selected, through any of the following:
+In pursuit of the conservation objective for "habitats supporting internationally important populations of regularly occurring Annex 1 species" (Section 5.1), the relevant and competent authorities for Dungeness to Pett Level European marine site are advised to manage human activities within their remit such that they do not result in deterioration or disturbance to habitats or species for which the site has been selected, through any of the following:

-- Physical loss resulting from removal or smothering - Physical damage resulting from brasion or selective extraction - Noise or visual disturbance
+- Physical loss resulting from removal - Physical damage resulting from abrasion and/or selective extraction - Noise or visual disturbance - Biological disturbance resulting from the selective extraction of species